 To Close an Instructional Period

 Closing an Instructional Period "locks" the year, preventing any changes from being made.
-The current Instructional Period should be locked.
+The current Instructional Period should never be locked.
 Generally, some previous years are left open to allow editing of data - i.e. leave information on Service Records and Course Enrollment history for Transcripts.
 If a Closed Period needs to be worked in, it can be re-opened.

 Click the for the Instructional Period to close it